satyagraha/spider/README.md

 - Activate the context menu (right-mouse button) on the _Git Repositories_ view and paste in the clipboard URL to start the EGit wizard
 - Accept the default values in the subsequent _Source Git Repository_ and _Branch Selection_ dialogs
 - In the final _Local Destination_ dialog, select an appropriate local directory using the _Browse_ button, then click _Finish_
+- Activate the context menu on the new local repository view entry, and select _Import Projects..._
+- Accept the defaults in the import wizard dialogs by clicking click _Next_ and _Finish_
+- The newly imported project should now automatically build, firstly downloading the necessary dependencies then compiling the source code
+- It is also useful to have a Maven run configuration to build the project, as follows:
 - Activate the context menu on the newly imported project, then select _Run As_ &rarr; _Run Configurations..._ &rarr; _Maven Build_ &rarr; _New_
 - Name the configuration **spider build** and set the goals as **clean verify scala:doc**, and in the _Refresh_ tab tick the resources checkbox
 - Run the new configuration to build the application; the project should auto-build from now on
 - To run the application, similarly do context menu _Run As_ &rarr; _Run Configurations..._ &rarr; _Scala Application_ &rarr; _New_
 - Name the new configuration **spider run** and set the main class as **web.satyagraha.spider.app.SpiderApp**; in the _Arguments_ tab, add command line options (see below) and a URL for the web site to be scanned
+- If you wish to investigate the codebase further, you will find it useful to expand the _Maven Dependencies_ folder, select one or more jars, then activate the context menu and select _Maven_ &rarr; _Download JavaDoc_ (and _Sources_ too if required) - this will provide better context help

 ### Non-Eclipse Users